3 Fuel emission factors

 3.3 Transport fuel

-3.3.1 Emissions factors
+3.3.1 Emission factors

 Transport fuels are used in an engine to move a vehicle.
 Table 3.3 lists the emission factors.

-Table 3.3: Transport Fuel Emissions Factors
+Table 3.3: Transport Fuel Emission Factors

 Emissions Source Unit kg CO₂–e/unit CO₂/unit (kg CO₂–e) CH₄/unit (kg CO₂–e) N₂O/unit (kg CO₂–e) Uncertainties